A step-by-step DIY tutorial on how to install window jamb extensions, the perfect details to easily update your home.

-After removing the tile from our windows, we had a big gap where the mortar was, see how we have brick surrounding the window…
+After removing the tile from our windows, we had a big gap where the mortar was; notice how we have brick surrounding the window.

 To fix this problem, we added a 2 x 6 board.

-NOTE about CUTTING BOARDS: To cut the boards, we measure first.
-We measured right next to the window then the length next to the wall because sometimes they are different sizes.
-Then we cut and tested them to make sure they were going to fit.
+NOTE about CUTTING BOARDS: To cut the boards, we measured first.
+We measured right next to the window, then the length next to the wall, because sometimes they are different sizes.
+Then, we cut and tested them to make sure they were going to fit.

 One of our best friends during the whole process was liquid nails.
 To say the least, this stuff is amazing… We applied the liquid nails to the brick to hold the board in place.
 We also added shims to make sure the board was level.

 We also added a 1/2″ x 4″ board to the top of the window to fill in the gap at the top (one of many gaps we found).
 To do this, we added Liquid Nails to each piece of wood, then taped the wood to the wall.
 We then let it all sit for 24 hours to dry.